mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

 transaction_3 | 111 | 3 | 2 | 6
 transaction_4 | 888 | 2 | 3 | 6

-Note how the two transactions paying more than their minimum fee are sorted to the top, in proportion to how much they are paying above the minimum fee, while all minimum fee transactions have an equal chance of beeing sorted because their `fee_ratio` is equal.
+Note how the two transactions paying more than their minimum fee are sorted to the top, in proportion to how much they are paying above the minimum fee, while all minimum fee transactions have an equal chance of beeing sorted because their `priority` is equal.

+For users who are adjusting the fees of their submitted transactions to increase the likelihood of their transaction being accepted during times of congestion, they can observe the `priority` multiplier for their `token_id`, and the recently accepted `priority` values, and determine what fee value is appropriate to increase the chances of acceptance.

 ### Performance Impact: Size & Space Analysis

 - Each TxOut has 6 new bytes allocated in the Amount object for the `masked_token_id` (4 bytes for the value, 2 bytes for Protobuf overhead)
-- The RingCT bulletproof signature increases by at least 96 bytes to contain the Proof of Opening (plus Protobuf overhead).
-- Each block now contains a number of fee outputs scaling linearly with the number of transactions in a block, as opposed to a single fee output aggregated from multiple transactions in a block.
+- Each block now contains a number of fee outputs scaling linearly with the total number of supported `token_ids`.
+This way we can continue to aggregate fees, but not reveal how many token types were included in the block.
+For blocks with fewer transactions than `token_ids`, the number of fee outputs is `min(num_token_ids, num_transactions_in_block)`
-    - In practice, most clients currently output 2 TxOuts, one for the recipient and one for change, unless performing a `split_TxOut` operation.
-Output growth on chain is currently dominated by the number of outputs in a transaction, and since blocks typically clear fast enough that there is only one transaction in a block for which to aggregate the fee, this should not have a deleterious effect on the space capacity of the chain, especially given that up to [16 outputs are permitted for every transaction](https://github.com/mobilecoinfoundation/mobilecoin/blob/e74d4c821cb213290975d6d5a9390778661cebfe/transaction/core/src/constants.rs#L17).

 ### Confidentiality Analysis